-There are many life altering injuries that can be caused by a motor vehicle accident, ranging from minor to catastrophic.
-We understand that, no matter the severity, suffering through injury can have a lasting impact on you or your family's lives.
+There are many life-altering injuries that can be caused by a motor vehicle accident, ranging from minor to catastrophic.
+We understand that, no matter what the severity, suffering through injury can have a lasting impact on you or your family's lives.

-That's why, over the past 80 years, we've represented injuries from broken arms to quadriplegia - because we care about the rights and entitlements of all road accident victims.
+That's why, over the past 80 years, we've represented injuries from broken arms to quadriplegia.
+We care about the rights and entitlements of all road accident victims.

 Below are some of the most common motor vehicle accident injuries we see:

 The term whiplash is used to describe an injury to the spine caused by the sudden, violent movement of the head or neck, as can occur in a motor vehicle accident.